naineel1209/infynium-focus/README.md

 npm install
 npm run dev
 ```

+### Roadmap & Future Plans 🗺
+- **Infy️Block 2.0**: More powerful blocking features, including AI-driven suggestions for sites to block based on your browsing habits.
+Detailed analytics to show you how much time you're saving.
+- **InfyDoro 2.0**: Enhanced Pomodoro features, including customizable sound alerts(think motivational quotes).
+- **Cross-Browser Support**: Firefox and Edge versions are in the works.
+We want everyone to experience the magic of Infynium Focus.

 ### Join the Cause 🤝
 Got ideas?
 Found a bug?
 Want to add a world-changing feature?
 We're all ears.
 Feel free to submit issues, feature requests, or pull requests.
 Don't be shy!